Table of Contents

 The Takeaway

-Microdeposits (sometimes referred to as micro deposits or micro-deposits) are small deposits to your account, generally used to verify that your account is valid and owned by you.
+Microdeposits (sometimes referred to as micro deposits or micro-deposits) are small deposits to your account, generally used to verify that your account is valid and that you’re the owner.
 Microdeposits are often two small, temporary deposits (usually under $1) that, when confirmed, allow two accounts or your account and a service to be linked.
-Though microdeposit verification is usually a security measure, unexpected microdeposits can be a signal of a scam in progress, so be wary.
+Though microdeposit verification is usually a security measure, unexpected microdeposits can be a sign of a scam in progress, so be wary.

 If you’re looking for a banking partner that makes accessing and growing your money easy, see what SoFi offers.